avantikalal/covid-gene-expression/project/human-RBP-analysis/README.md

 3. `t_utr_site_count.RData`: counts and p-values for RBP binding to the SARS-CoV-2 genome 3'UTR

 ### Filtered significant hits
-1. `genome_hits.RData`: RBPs whose binding sites are significantly enriched in the SARS-CoV-2 genome
+1. `genome_hits.tsv`: RBPs whose binding sites are significantly enriched in the SARS-CoV-2 genome
-2. `f_utr_hits.RData`: RBPs whose binding sites are significantly enriched in the 5'UTR
+2. `f_utr_hits.tsv`: RBPs whose binding sites are significantly enriched in the 5'UTR
-3. `t_utr_hits.RData`: RBPs whose binding sites are significantly enriched in the 3'UTR
+3. `t_utr_hits.tsv`: RBPs whose binding sites are significantly enriched in the 3'UTR

 ### Dockerfile
 A docker file with all of the R dependencies is available at [hpobiolab/rbp-pwm-r](https://hub.docker.com/orgs/hpobiolab/repositories)